loechel/praesentationen/plone-and-python-community.rst

 .

-    A complex system that works is invariably found to have envolved from a simple system that worked.
+    A complex system that works is invariably found to have evolved from a simple system that worked.
     A complex system designed from scratch never works and cannot be patched up to make it work.
     You have to start over with a working simple system.